sayertindall/koi-net/README.md

 }
 ```

-This means that events are essentially just an RID, manifest, or bundle with an event type attached.
+An event is a signalling construct that conveys information about RID objects between networked nodes.
+Events are composed of an RID, manifest, or bundle with an event type attached.
 Event types can be one of `"FORGET"`, `"UPDATE"`, or `"NEW"` forming the "FUN" acronym.

-While these types roughly correspond to delete, update, and create from CRUD operations, but they are not commands, they are signals.
+As opposed to CRUD (create, read, update, delete), events are a series of messages, not operations.
+Each node has its own autonomy in deciding how to react based on the message it receives.
+For example, a processor node may receive a `"NEW"` event for an RID object its not interested in, and ignore it.
+Or it may decide that an `"UPDATE"` event should trigger fetching a bundle from another node.
 A node emits an event to indicate that its internal state has changed:
 - `"NEW"` - indicates an previously unknown RID was cached
 - `"UPDATE"` - indicates a previously known RID was cached
 - `"FORGET"` - indicates a previously known RID was deleted